Post: How to Customize AI Models in Make.com for HR: A No-Code Implementation Guide

 Key risks to mitigate before you start:

-• AI modules can return inconsistent or empty outputs — always design a fallback branch.
+• AI modules return inconsistent or empty outputs on a regular basis—always design a fallback branch before going live.

 • AI output quality degrades when input data is inconsistently formatted.
-Data cleaning is your responsibility — the AI module will not fix upstream formatting problems.
+Data cleaning is your responsibility—the AI module does not fix upstream formatting problems.

 Step 1 — Define the HR Trigger and Scope